 In this image, and downloadable .pdf, we have an example of a regulator cheat sheet all filled out and ready to program the alternator for a GEL battery.
 This is simply an illustrative example of what a filled out programming cheat sheet might look like.

-Belt Load Manager, formerly known as Amp Manager, is a feature unique to the Balmar family of regulators.
-I know of no other external regulator that offers any way to limit the alternators current output to accommodate a belt limit situation or to reduce the chances of the alternator from over-heating.
+Belt Load Manager, formerly known as Amp Manager, is a feature unique to the Balmar family of regulators and is built into both the MC-614 and ARS-5.
+It is programmed using bEL in the regulator programming menu.
+I know of no other external regulator, other than Wakespeed, that offers any way to limit the alternators current output to accommodate a belt limit situation or to reduce the chances of the alternator from over-heating.

 This owner replaced his 80A factory alternator with a 110A Balmar, only his existing regulator was not a Balmar, but rather a an older Xantrex/Heart Interface.
 This was a very bad idea.
 The old Xantrex regulator, like most others out there, had no way to limit the alternators amperage output to better match the v-belts capabilities.
 The belt on this engine was a 1/2″ or 13MM single v-belt, the standard belt for this engine.
 Using the factory 80A alternator belt dust was tolerable but two factory alternators burned up trying to feed the massive bank of AGM batteries so the owner sought higher performance.